gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/06_personnel_security.md

 ### Suggested implementation approaches

 Role Based Access Control (RBAC) can be configured so that the cloud provider’s personnel can only perform actions that are directly related to their role.
-The role of RBAC in how your cloud provider administers its service is covered in more detail in Principle 12: secure service administration .
+The role of RBAC in how your cloud provider administers its service is covered in more detail in Principle 12: secure service administration.

 Your provider should log and audit all accesses made to production systems and the customer data hosted on them.
 They should be able to explain how they do this, and how they use the logs to ensure that: